mohitmv/webio/docs/reference.md

 **Button**

 It's used for rendering a labeled button.
-It support following optional parameters
+Fixed parameters:
+ - label_string: label of the button. ex: "Submit", "Click Me"

+Optional parameters:
  - icon: icon name of [google's material](https://material.io/tools/icons) icon. ex: "menu". if present an icon will be attached along with label of button.
  - disabled: True|False